-The Wonderful Wizard of Oz was, in his titular debut book, most known for being a humbug, and more a plot device than a character.
-His return to the series in the book, Dorothy and the Wizard of Oz made him into an action hero, dual-wielding swords against all manner of monsters on his way back to Oz.
+The Wonderful Wizard of Oz was, in his debut book, most known for being a humbug, and more a plot device than a character.
+His return to the series in the book, Dorothy and the Wizard of Oz made him into an Action Hero, dual-wielding swords against all manner of monsters on his way back to Oz.

 Despite many of the Discworld's more iconic (and recurring) characters having a mostly constant level of badass (Vimes, Granny Weatherwax, Rincewind, Death, the Librarian) certain Discworld characters gain quite a few levels by the end of their books.
 Among the more notable are Brutha (Bishops move diagonally) and the great god Om from Small Gods.

 Vimes wasn't badass in Guards!
 Guards!, but in Men at Arms he was seriously Badass.
 It could be argued that he took another level after Men At Arms, as well: in the other Watch books he is probably the most badass thing on the Disc.

 Susan Sto Helit, Death's Granddaughter has taken more than one level in Badass over the course of the books she's involved in.
 Most spectacularly was against Mr. Teatime in Hogfather.
 Tip: Don't piss off Susan when she's near a poker.